Wendover railway station: History

-In 1966 as a result of The Reshaping of British Railways report, British Rail closed the line north of and the station is now only served by local commuter services.
-British Rail ran services until privatisation in 1996, when Chiltern Railways took over the franchise.
+In 1966, following the publication of The Reshaping of British Railways report, British Rail closed the line north of Aylesbury and the station is now only served by local commuter services.
+British Rail ran services until privatisation in 1996, when Chiltern Railways took on the franchise.

-During the modernisation of the Met in the 1950s, the down (Aylesbury) platform buildings were demolished.
-In 1989-90 BR's Network SouthEast refurbished the station and the "up" (London) platform canopy was shortened slightly.
+During the modernisation of the Met in the 1950s, the down (Aylesbury-bound) platform buildings were demolished.
+In 1989-90, Network SouthEast refurbished the station and the up platform canopy was shortened slightly.

-During 2013 a new footbridge (with lifts) was constructed (just beyond the London end of the canopy on the Up platform).
-The old footbridge steps to the platforms were removed, this footbridge still provides a link from outside the station on the Up side to the outside of the station on the Down side.
+During 2013, a new footbridge with lifts was constructed, just beyond the London end of the canopy on the up platform.
+The old footbridge steps to the platforms were removed; it still provides a link from outside the station on the up side to the outside of the station on the down side.

+Facilities

+The station has a ticket office, which is staffed in daytime seven days a week.
+There is a car park with 206 spaces, along with bicycle storage.
+Both station platforms have step-free access.